Eyelid Surgery in Fort Myers, Naples, Cape Coral & Bonita Springs

 - Do you ever have problems driving because your eyelids block your vision?

-- Do you ever notice that you have limited side vision because your eyelids block your vision?
+- Do you ever notice that you have limited side vision because your eyelids obstruct your vision?

-- Do you notice that you are constantly using your forehead muscles to raise your eyelids in order to see?
+- Do you notice that you are constantly using your forehead muscles to raise your eyelids in order to see more clearly?

 - Do you ever bump your head on overhead cabinets because your eyelids are blocking your vision?

-- Do you ever lift your eyelids with your fingers in order to see things?
+- Do you ever lift your eyelids with your fingers in order to improve your vision?

 - Do you ever experience headaches from involuntarily raising your eyelids to see?